Gambia’s president declares state of emergency

 Foreign minister Neneh Macdouall-Gaye, finance minister Abdou Kolley, trade minister Abdou Jobe and tourism minister Benjamin Roberts all resigned, the source said, requesting anonymity for safety reasons.

-They follow the high-profile defection last week of information minister Sheriff Bojang, who is now in neighbouring Senegal.
+They follow the high-profile defection last week of information minister Sheriff Bojang, who is now in neighboring Senegal.

 One traveller told AFP that those arriving at 10:00 am would have to wait until the following day to board a ferry at Banjul port to cross the river headed for Senegal, unless they bribed officials, due to huge numbers exiting the city.